sangramsinghg/berkeley_fintech_module_2_challenge/README.md

 Determines home loan eligibility from a set of loans based on certain loan qualification criteria and saves the qualifying loans to a csv file based on user preference.

-This project determines which loans the user qualifies for from a list of loan providers based on the following loan qualification criteria:
+This project determines which loans the user qualifies for from a list of provided loans based on the following loan qualification criteria:
 * Current Credit Score of the applicant
 * Loan Size requested by the applicant
 * Monthly Debt Payments of the applicant